 The Panel identifies specific training and guidance needs for members who work or intend to work in the humanitarian and international development sector.
 Topics include:

-It also maintains contact with relevant charities and UK Government agencies.
+The Panel also maintains contact with relevant charities and UK Government agencies.

-We invite expressions of interest in panel membership each September, contacting all members except Student Members.
+We invite expressions of interest in Panel membership each September, contacting all members except Student Members.

 Contact the panel if you have questions about their work.

-Explore our range of online traning, recorded lectures and up and coming events.
+Explore our range of online training, recorded lectures and up and coming events.

 This framework, developed by the Institution’s Humanitarian and International Development Panel, is designed to illustrate the types of skills that structural engineers will require to be successful in the development sector.